MEDSL/2018-elections-official/field_details.md

 string - The state's census code, 2 digit string padded.

 ### state_ic:
-string - Alternative state identity code, 2 digit string padded.
+string - The state's ICPSR code, 2 digit string padded.

 ### date:
 string - The date of the election, formatted as %y-%m-%d.